12 tips to help kids with dyslexia learn sight words

 Once kids have practiced reading and air-writing target sight words, they can try spelling them on paper.
 Have your child copy them from a flashcard or word list first.
 Then your child can try writing it out without looking.

 You can also have your child write the word a few times on a chalkboard while saying the letters and then the word.
 Or write the word on paper a few times each day.
-Your child should practice the target words until able to consistently spell them without looking.
+Your child should practice the target words until spelling them consistently, without looking, happens smoothly.

 7. Explore word history.